Cristian-Castillo/Cristian-Castillo/README.md

 ### Hi there, I'm Cristian 👋

-## I'm a lifelong learner, pug Owner, and a computer scientist!
+## I'm a lifelong learner, dog lover, and a computer scientist!
 - 🔭   I’m currently working on Multithreading
 - 🌱   I’m currently learning everything 🤣
 - 👯   I’m looking to collaborate with other content creators